Outside-in GRC

 ThreatNG provides specialized investigation modules that allow GRC analysts to drill down into findings to understand their root cause and validity.

-Domain Intelligence Module This module helps investigate risks related to brand ownership and domain management.
+Domain Intelligence Module: This module helps investigate risks related to brand ownership and domain management.

 Example: It analyzes domain permutations to identify typo-squatting attempts.
 If a typo-squatted domain has active MX records (mail servers), it indicates a high risk of phishing.
 This intelligence validates the effectiveness of the organization's "Brand Protection" and "Anti-Phishing" controls.